 There are mobile simit stalls everywhere, especially in Istanbul (Istanbullus pride themselves as to have the genuine article).
 Recently, there are also Simit Houses opened all around the country, where you can enjoy simit with various fillings; cheese, olive paste, sucuk (Turkish spicy sausages made from dried cured beef).
 A magnificent revival of this all time favorite street food.

-This simit recipe is adapted by Leanne Kitchen’s version.
-I hope you enjoy them at least as much as we did:)
+This simit recipe is adapted from Leanne Kitchen’s version and based on Australian cup measurement (1 US cup in volume equals about 0.95 Australian cup measurement) .
+I hope you enjoy them at least as much as we did.

 Prep time: 40 minutes (+1 hr for the dough to rise) Baking time:15-18 minutes

 15ml/3 teaspoons dried yeast

 500gr (1lb 2oz/3 1/4 cups (Australian) or generous 4 US cups) plain flour